Shah Alam Stadium

-Despite multiple renovation attempts over the years, the stadium is currently in a state of disrepair resulting from long-term neglect in maintenance.
-In 2020, the Malaysian Football League (MFL) announced that the dilapidated stadium may be barred from hosting Malaysia Super League matches, due to safety reasons arising from the stadium's polycarbonate roof and pitch being in a poor state.
-On 15 July 2022, the Menteri Besar of Selangor, Amirudin Shari, stated said the Selangor government has appointed Malaysian Resources Corporation Berhad (MRCB) to that refurbish the stadium and its surrounding sporting facilities may cost up to RM787 million, will be started in early 2023.
+Despite multiple renovation attempts over the years, the long-term lack of adequate maintenance left the stadium in a state of disrepair.
+In 2020, after the Malaysian Football League (MFL) announced that the dilapidated condition of the stadium's polycarbonate roof and pitch are inedequate for hosting any Malaysia Super League matches, it was closed down for a thorough reconstruction.
+On 15 July 2022, the Menteri Besar of Selangor Amirudin Shari said that Selangor government has appointed Malaysian Resources Corporation Berhad (MRCB) to refurbish the stadium and its surrounding sporting facilities which may cost up to RM787 million.
+However the closure turned permanent afterwards as decision was taken to knock down the venue.
+The demolition works began on 1 July 2024 and were finished on 27 January 2025.